pangqiao/study/GDB/如何用 gdb 调试多任务程序.md

 >On most systems, GDB has no special support for debugging programs which create additional processes using the fork function.
 When a program forks, GDB will continue to debug the parent process and the child process will run unimpeded.
 If you have set a breakpoint in any code which the child then executes, the child will get a SIGTRAP signal which (unless it catches the signal) will cause it to terminate.

->However, if you want to debug the child process there is a workaround which isn’t too painful.
+>However, if you want to debug the child process there is a workaround which isn't too painful.
 Put a call to sleep in the code which the child process executes after the fork.
-It may be useful to sleep only if a certain environment variable is set, or a certain file exists, so that the delay need not occur when you don’t want to run GDB on the child.
+It may be useful to sleep only if a certain environment variable is set, or a certain file exists, so that the delay need not occur when you don't want to run GDB on the child.
 While the child is sleeping, use the ps program to get its process ID.
 Then tell GDB (a new invocation of GDB if you are also debugging the parent process) to attach to the child process (see Attach).
 From that point on you can debug the child process just like any other process which you attached to.

 # 7. 参考